HIV and Specific Populations

 - Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV.
 Life-long treatment with HIV medicines helps people with HIV live longer, healthier lives.

 - Many older adults have conditions such as heart disease or diabetes that can complicate HIV treatment.

 Does HIV affect older adults?

-- Many people infected with HIV at a younger age are growing older.
+- Many people who received an HIV diagnosis at a younger age are growing older.
 Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping these people live longer, healthier lives.

 - Thousands of older people become infected with HIV every year.

-For these reasons, the population of people living with HIV will increasingly include adults over 60.
+For these reasons, the population of people living with HIV will increasingly include older adults.

 Are the risk factors for HIV the same for older adults?